 MPs rejected every option tabled at both rounds of indicative votes.
 In short, Parliament has spent a great deal of time talking since the result of the referendum was announced over 1000 days ago.
 Sadly, too much of this talking has been in relation to what it opposes rather than what it is in favour of.
 There are also a cohort of colleagues in the House of Commons determined to frustrate the process rather than playing a constructive role.
 This I fear is to the detriment of Parliament.

 There is a well-trodden phrase that ‘we must not let the perfect be the enemy of the good’.
 Rejecting the deal because it is not perfect could jeopardise delivering on the result of the referendum.
 I believe it is important to respect the result of the referendum and deliver Brexit.
 Importantly, there are several domestic priorities and challenges that deserve more parliamentary time and focus.

-It would be a matter of personal regret if we were to extend beyond 22nd May, forcing us to take part in European elections.
-This would be the ultimate sign of Parliament’s failure to deliver on the result of the referendum.
-Neither would it be good for the EU, those we have consistently stated we would like to have a good relationship with post departure.
+I regret that the UK is having to field candidates in EU elections.
+This is the ultimate sign of Parliament’s failure to deliver on the result of the referendum.
+Neither is it good for the EU, those we have consistently stated we would like to have a good relationship with, post departure.
 The clock is ticking and minds in Parliament must focus on reaching a consensus.
-This will inevitably require people to compromise.
+This will inevitably require people on all sides of the Brexit divide to compromise.